I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_filter_driver_characteristics.md

 ### -field UniqueName

 A Unicode string that represents the unique name for the filter driver.
 This string must be a GUID, enclosed in curly braces, for example "{5cbf81bd-5055-47cd-9055-a76b2b4e3697}".
 This GUID must match the one in the <b>NetCfgInstanceId</b> INF file entry in the filter driver's INF file.
-For more information, see <a href="netvista.inf_file_settings_for_filter_drivers">INF File Settings for Filter Drivers</a>.
+For more information, see <a href="https://msdn.microsoft.com/e2714e67-62ac-4d9a-bec3-971d1c8b5bd8">INF File Settings for Filter Drivers</a>.

 ### -field ServiceName

 A Unicode string that represents the service name of the filter driver.
 This string must be the service name
      from the AddService directive in the filter driver's INF file.
-For more information, see <a href="netvista.inf_file_settings_for_filter_drivers">INF File Settings for Filter Drivers</a>.
+For more information, see <a href="https://msdn.microsoft.com/e2714e67-62ac-4d9a-bec3-971d1c8b5bd8">INF File Settings for Filter Drivers</a>.

 ### -field SetOptionsHandler